aiidateam/aiida-tutorials/docs/sections/getting_started/basics.md

 * pk 1 - add@localhost
 ```

-In the output above you can see a the code `add@localhost`, with PK = 1, in the printed list.
+In the output above you can see the code `add@localhost`, with PK = 1, in the printed list.
 Again, in your output you may have other codes listed or a different PK depending on your specific setup, but you should still be able to identify the code by its label.
 The `add@localhost` identifier indicates that the code with label `add` is run on the computer with label `localhost`.
 To see more details about the computer, you can use the following `verdi` command: